hannahsarahoconnor/CA326-Student-Carpooling/functional_spec/FunctionalSpecification.md

 * Dependencies with other requirements

-This depends on a trip being created in order for the trip to be shown within a user &#39;Trips&#39; and for this function to be presented.
+This depends on a trip being created in order for the trip to be shown within a user 'Trips' and for this function to be presented.

 **3.13 Calculating Passenger Route**